cremich/awesome-q-developer/CONTRIBUTING.md

 # Contributing Guide

-First off, thank you for considering contributing to ["Awesome Codewhisperer"](https://github.com/cremich/awesome-codewhisperer).
+First off, thank you for considering contributing to ["Awesome Q Developer"](https://github.com/cremich/awesome-q-developer).
 It’s people like you that make a difference.
 Pull requests are welcome.
 For major changes, please open an [issue](https://github.com/cremich/awesome-codewhisperer/issues) first to discuss what you would like to change.

 ## Pull Requests